 - Consider how employee engagement is tied to your recruiting process

 - Consider what your company believes as it relates to how intrinsic motivation is tied to performance, productivity, innovation, and bottom line

 - Brainstorm areas for innovation in your hiring and internal mobility processes

 - If you feel there is any room for improvement in your sense of clarity on your career direction, consider what sources of support can help you increase that clarity

 - Remember that it is feasible and encouraged to gain confidence in your intended career path and which one will align best with your interests, style, and skills

 - Avoid job searching until you take a step back and assess your ideal path, ensuring that you will be engaged and fulfilled by your next role

-- Interested in learning what the career exploration process entails?
+- Interested in learning what the career exploration process entails and find jobs we love?
 Check out iamwoken.com.